Importing cars and car parts

 • BOVAG (in Dutch) is a trade association for vehicle manufacturers, wholesalers, and importers.
 They also serve as a quality mark for customers of these companies.

-• The Inspectorate for the Environment and Transport (ILT, in Dutch) checks whether companies, organisations, and government agencies comply with laws and regulations on sustainability and physical safety.
+• The Human Environment and Transport Inspectorate (ILT) checks whether companies, organisations, and government agencies comply with laws and regulations on sustainability and physical safety.

 • The Royal RAI Association represents the interests of manufacturers and importers of passenger cars and trucks, trailers, and semi-trailers, bodyworks and special vehicles, motorcycles and scooters, mopeds, and bicycles.
 Vehicle part and garage equipment suppliers can also join the RAI Association.